 Martina may have named one or more co-agents to act with you.
-The power of attorney document or state law should say whether you and any co-agents can make decisions alone or must agree on decisions, either unanimously or by majority rule.
+The durable power of attorney document may say whether you and any co-agents can make decisions alone or must agree on decisions, either unanimously or by majority rule.